Virginia Workers' Compensation Benefits Process

 We’ve gathered the information you need to get the benefits you deserve.

-Qualifying for Virginia Workers’ Compensation
+What Employees Have Virginia Workers’ Compensation Coverage?

 • Part-time workers